stevewhitmore/ng-conf-2020/angular-for-architects-data-patterns/README.md

 ### Working with Enums

 They generate a fair amount of code.
-It's not a JS thing so it needs to be transpiled to something that works in the browser.
-Better to try and use them though instead of strings because strings are too arbitrary.
+It's not a JS thing so it needs to be supplimentary

 const enum is great for simple comparisons between string and numbers, etc.